harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 ### Activity #4
 #### Personal Technology Timeline
 :fas fa-clock fa-fw: *Allow at least 60 minutes*
 > Timelines are a great way to show milestones and development over time.
+When you were thinking about your (digital) literacy story you probably brainstormed the defining digital moments in your life: your first computer, your first internet connection, or when you joined a particular social media platform.
+In this activity you will present these digital milestones in a timeline format.
 >
 > Visit the Personal Technology Timeline activity for full instructions and Activity Bank submission link.